Nana Buluku

-Nana Buluku, also known as Nana Buruku, Nana Buku or Nanan-bouclou, is the female supreme being in the West African traditional religion of the Fon people (Benin, Dahomey) and the Ewe people (Togo).
+Nana Buluku, also known as Nana Buruku, Nana Buku or Nanan-bouclou, is the supreme deity in the West African traditional religion of the Fon people (Benin, Dahomey) and the Ewe people (Togo).
 She is one of the most influential deities in West African theology, and one shared by many ethnic groups other than the Fon people, albeit with variations.
 For example, she is called the Nana Bukuu among the Yoruba people and the Olisabuluwa among Igbo people but described differently, with some actively worshiping her while some do not worship her and worship the gods originating from her.

 In Dahomey mythology, Nana Buluku is the mother supreme creator who gave birth to the moon spirit Mawu, the sun spirit Lisa, and all of the universe.
 After giving birth to these, she retired and left the matters of the world to Mawu-Lisa.
 She is the primary creator, Mawu-Lisa the secondary creator, and the theology based on these is called Vodun, Voodoo or Vodoun.

 According to Maya Deren, some Vauduisants believe that Nanan-bouclou is both male and female.